P-p-H-d/mlib/README.md

 * the inner cost of comparing the objects,
 * the load factor.

-For small, fast types (integer, or floats, or pair of such types), `DICT_OA_DEF2` may be the best to use (but slightly more complex to instantiate).
+For very small, fast types (integer, or floats, or pair of such types), `DICT_OA_DEF2` may be the best to use (but slightly more complex to instantiate).
-For medium type, `DICT_DEF2` with mempool activated may be better.
-For even larger object, `DICT_STOREHASH_DEF2` may be better.
+It is unlikely you can see the difference, even for small types, except on memory consumption:
-But for most uses, `DICT_DEF2` should be good enough.
+`DICT_DEF2` should be good enough.

 #### `DICT_DEF2(name, key_type[, key_oplist], value_type[, value_oplist])`
 #### `DICT_DEF2_AS(name,  name_t, name_it_t, name_itref_t, key_type[, key_oplist], value_type[, value_oplist])`